Information & Communication Technology Education (ICT Education)

 • an evaluation of ICT-based learning materials and software for educational purposes;

-• an effective employment ICT applications to support specific syllabus outcomes, content and processes;
+• an effective deployment of digital technologies to support specific syllabus outcomes, content and processes;

 • developed skills to design a range of ICT-based assessment tasks employing marking criteria clearly linked to syllabus outcomes;